Marginally-Stable Thermal Equilibria of Rayleigh-B\'enard Convection: Perturbation Evolution

 We solve equations \eqs{eqn:diffusion_only}{eqn:advection_only} from $t=t_0$ to $t=t_0+\Delta t$, initializing each temperature profile with $\overline{T}(z, t_0)$.
 Suppose $k_0$ is the wavenumber of the marginally-stable mode.
 We then calculate the $k_x = k_0$ mode's growth rates $\sigma_{\rm{diff}}$ and $\sigma_{\rm{adv}}$ for $\overline{T}_{\rm{diff}}$ and $\overline{T}_{\rm{adv}}$.
 A good guess for $A^2$ is

 This estimate follows from first-order perturbation theory.
 Note that $\sigma_{\rm{adv}} < 0$ and $\sigma_{\rm{diff}} > 0$, so $\Lambda_0^2>0$.

 Using the approximate amplitude $\Lambda_0^2$, the background temperature $\overline{T}(z, t_0)$ is then evolved to $t=t_0+\Delta t$ according to \eq{EQ:T0_IVP} and another eigenvalue solve is performed.
 This background temperature is typically close to, but not exactly, marginally-stable.
 In fact, in the limit $\Delta t \rightarrow 0$, the estimate $\Lambda_0^2$ approaches the amplitude $A^2$ necessary to keep the background temperature marginally-stable \cite{Chini_ql}.
 We use Newton's method to find an amplitude $A^2$ such that the maximum growth rate is zero to within $10^{-9}$.
-Marginally-stable modes do not oscillate in time, i.e.~$\sigma = 0$ implies $\omega = 0$.
-This agrees with the conventional notion of exchange of stabilities \cite{drazin_reid_2004}.
+We observe that marginally-stable modes do not oscillate in time, i.e.~$\sigma = 0$ implies $\omega = 0$.
+This numerical result is consistent with the conventional notion of exchange of stabilities \cite{drazin_reid_2004}.
 Crucially, we do not assume the $k_x$ of the marginally-stable mode is fixed.
 In Section~\ref{sec:multiple_modes} we specify procedures for the treatment of multiple simultaneously marginal modes.